 People want to link to sites that offer real value.
 They’ll share such content with their online social circle.
 And blogs will want to use and cite such content for their own articles too.

-This type of quality content has to be relevant to your niche, as well as fresh and useful to your readers.
+This type of quality content has to be or high quality and relevant to your niche, as well as fresh and useful to your readers.
+This mean you need to get to know your audience.
 Consider taking reader feedback first to inform the direction of your content strategy.
 That way, you’ll ensure you’re creating content that people want to consume.

 The key is in finding the influencers for your target audience and find a way to showcase your content to them without pushing or projecting the idea of linking to you.
 If your content is good they will likely link to it.